adobe/aepsdk-core-android/docs/Usage/MobileCore.md

 # Mobile Core API Usage

-This document details the APIs provided by MobileCore, along with sample code snippets on how to properly use the APIs.
+This document lists the APIs provided by MobileCore, along with sample code snippets on how to properly use the APIs.

 For more in-depth information about the Mobile Core, visit the [official SDK documentation on Mobile Core](https://developer.adobe.com/client-sdks/documentation/mobile-core/).